josehu07/CS839-MLSys-AS2/README.md

 cd ..
 ```

 If successful, should see the script outputting a tensor result on all nodes at the end.
+The above steps have already been completed on the current nodes.

 TODO